 I arrived at past 7PM and Jalan Alor was bustling with locals and foreign tourists.
 It has this fun, lively vibe.
 I enjoyed walking around looking at what the stalls offer — fruits including dragonfruit and durian, desserts like cendol and ice cream offered in coconut cups, grilled meats and vegetables, satay and chicken sticks, among others.
 There are also various restaurants in the area offering Chinese, Malay, Indian and Thai dishes.

 As much as I’d love to try these food, it seems that a lot of restaurants in the area cater to groups of people.
 Prices range from RM20-30+ and are good for at least 2 people.
 I ended up buying a seafood tom yum soup with rice in a small, almost-overlooked food stall and finished it down with a delicious teh tarik.

 To be honest, I don’t know why tourists get a bad rap.
-Like why are people making fun of you if you look and act like a tourist?
+Why are people making fun of you if you look and act like a tourist?
 It’s actually nice to be one.
-Overall, it was a pretty good day.
+Overall, it was a pretty good day outside in KL.